BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 * The average execution time for the original compiler was **5.88 * 10^(-2)** seconds
 * The prototype showed the average execution time of **5.68 * 10^(-2)** seconds (3.4% faster)

+### Notes on interop with Java
+It's important to note that the prototype doesn't break the compatibility with **Java**, as most of the changes only touched the compiler's frontend.

 ## Prototype steps
 ✅ Rewrite typechecking pipeline